alexconerly/Pewlett-Hackard-Analysis/README.md

 ----------------------------------------------

-From the second analysis, pertaining to employees born in 1965 that are eligible for the company's proposed mentorship program, the mentorship-eligibilty table provided a useful list with pertinent columns about those employees nearing retirement age.
-Additionaly, although it was not required from the company, an additional "count table" was created to supplement the original mentorship-eligility table in order to compare it to the counts of the first analysis with ease.
+From the second analysis, pertaining to employees born in 1965 that are eligible for the company's proposed mentorship program, the mentorship-eligibilty table (see first table below) provides a useful list with pertinent columns about those employees nearing retirement age.
+Additionaly, although it was not required from the company, an additional "count table" (see second table below) was created to supplement the original mentorship-eligility table in order to compare it to the counts of the first analysis with ease.
 After all, Pewlet-Hackard needs all the help they can get to prepare for the silver-tsunami ahead.
 Together, the required and non-required tables offered the following key observations:

 - The total number of employees born in 1965 (those nearing retirment) amounts to 1,549 employees.